 14 April 2010

 The Constitutional Reform Bill would repeal the European Communities Act 1972 and the Human Rights Act 1998.
-It would shrink the House of Commons to 250 MPs, transfer most policy powers to local authorities, introduce binding referendums at national and local levels, and require Parliament’s approval to enter international treaties or declare war.
-It also reshapes how Parliament works, including MPs’ pay and maximum sitting days per year.
+It would shrink the House of Commons to 250 MPs, devolve many powers to local authorities, and introduce binding referendums at national and local levels.
+It would also cap MPs’ pay, limit Commons sitting days, and require Parliament’s approval for international treaties and for declaring war, with a national referendum on Lords reform to be held within seven years.

 Generated 21 February 2026